CuDi: Curve Distillation for Efficient and Controllable Exposure Adjustment: Experiments

 \section{Experiments}

 \textbf{Implementation.} Our method is implemented with PyTorch on an NVIDIA Tesla V100 GPU.
 We use an ADAM optimizer with default parameters for network optimization.
 The fixed learning rates 0.0001 and 0.0005 are used for training the teacher network and the student network, respectively.
 The filter weights of these two networks are initialized with the standard Gaussian function.
 A batch size of 8 is applied.
 The size of training data is 256$\times$256.
+Both the teacher network and the student network reach convergence at approximately 600 epochs, with the training process requiring six hours and three hours.
+Convergence was monitored via the total loss evaluated on a set of 100 randomly selected images.
 In this part, we provide the detailed network structures and parameters of the teacher network and student network used in our method.
 The teacher network is a large Unet-like network that has 4.7M parameters while the student network is a lightweight network that has only 3K parameters.
 In Table \ref{table:arch1}, we present the network structure and parameter comparisons between the teacher network and the student network.
+In addition, Table \ref{table:memory} details the peak GPU memory consumption (NVIDIA 3090 GPU) of our method across various image resolutions, while the hardware specifications of common edge devices are NVIDIA Jetson Nano: 4GB, Jetson Orin Nano: 8GB, and Raspberry Pi 5: 8–16GB.
+The results demonstrate that our method maintains a low memory footprint, ensuring high compatibility with standard edge computing platforms.

 \textbf{Training Data.} For training our method, we choose 1,000 normal brightness images from REDS dataset \cite{REDS}, which was originally used for image deblurring and super-resolution.
 Our method is insensitive to the datasets.
 One can use other images of normal brightness to train our method.
 Note that no paired or unpaired data are needed to train our zero-reference learning framework.
 To verify the generalization capability of our method, we conduct experiments on diverse images taken in real-world scenes.
 We do not use synthetic data and focus only on 8-bit color images.